Topics on this page

-If the combined amount of both parents' incomes is higher than $15,000 per month, then the court does not need to use the Guidelines formula.
+If the combined amount of both parents' incomes is greater than $30,000 per month, then the court does not need to use the Guidelines formula.
 Instead, the court can set the amount of child support based on the needs of the children.

 Can I avoid paying child support if I am already taking care of my kids?

 Parents cannot agree not to support their children.
 The General Assembly decided that "the law and policy of this State is that the child's best interest is of paramount importance and cannot be altered by the parties.
 A parent has a legal obligation to provide support for the child [in proportion to their gross earnings]."

 There are many other factors which the court can consider in determining child support.
 You may want to talk to a lawyer or someone from the Office of Child Support Enforcement for more information or if you have other questions.